qweazxsd/Polymer-Simulation/README.md

 # Program's layout

-- The program will read all the data from the supplied input file, input.txt.
+1. The program will read all the data from the supplied input file, input.txt.
 This file will contain the parameters of the run:

- -Polymer Lengths (list of Nm=total number of monomers per polymer)
+ - Polymer Lengths (list of Nm=total number of monomers per polymer)

- -Monomer Length (length of each monomer)
+ - Monomer Length (length of each monomer)

- -Edge Diameter (diameter of the spheres at the ends of each monomer)
+ - Edge Diameter (diameter of the spheres at the ends of each monomer)

- -Dim (dimension)
+ - Dim (dimension)

- -Angle Interval (d_theta and d_phi of the simulation)
+ - Angle Interval (d_theta and d_phi of the simulation)

- -Mean Error (condition for stopping polymers simulations)
+ - Mean Error (condition for stopping polymers simulations)

- -Max Tries (maximum number of polymers simulated per polymer's length)
+ - Max Tries (maximum number of polymers simulated per polymer's length)